-Admission Status: You helped admit Albert(a) in the ED.
-It was difficult to examine him because he moaned when uncovered.
+Admission Status: You helped admit Albert in the ED.
+It was difficult to examine them because they moaned when uncovered.
 You helped get a chest x-ray, labs and do an initial assessment.
 Everything confirmed pneumonia.
 The physician ordered Zosyn (Piperacillin/Tazobactam) IV every 6 hours.
-You gave the first dose at 2200 and within 20 minutes Albert experienced an anaphylactic reaction involving flushing, itching, difficulty swallowing, coughing, wheezing, hypotension, and dyspnea.
-With his/her already compromised pulmonary status; Albert(a) needed to be intubated.
-S/He responded well to epinephrine.
+You gave the first dose at 2200 and within 20 minutes Albert experienced an anaphylactic reaction involving flushing, itching, difficulty swallowing, coughing, wheezing, hypotension and dyspnea.
+With his/her already compromised pulmonary status, Albert needed to be intubated.
+He responded well to epinephrine.

-Albert(a) was to remain on the ventilator for a few hours to protect his/her airway until the allergic reaction resolved.
-S/He was transferred to the ICU around 2330 with orders for additional epinephrine as needed, discontinue piperacillin/tazobactam and start vancomycin and levofloxacin IV.
+Albert was to remain on the ventilator for a few hours to protect his airway until the allergic reaction resolved.
+He was transferred to the ICU around 2330 with orders for additional epinephrine as needed, discontinue piperacillin/tazobactam and start vancomycin and levofloxacin IV.